tomtyiu/ai-ds-ml-coder/experimental/README.md

 This is experimental Data science Streamlit Code

-Must pay $0.8 dollars to use the LLM, please contact for base URL to use
+Must pay $0.8 dollars to use the LLM, please contact for base URL to use for Huggingface model For OpenAI, please contact us for price.

 # AI-Powered Data Science Assistant